Improving Work Engagement

 ST Sincere Labor-Management Consultations

 Recognizing that labor-management cooperation is essential for the company to fully tackle its business challenges, JFE Steel has established a strong relationship with its labor union based on understanding and trust.
 The company convenes its Labor-Management Business Discussion Committee four times a year to bring the president and other executives together with labor representatives for the purpose of exchanging ideas on business challenges.
-The two sides also share views on working conditions and workplaces and hold joint consultations whenever the labor system is revised.
+In addition, labor and management are holding joint committees on work-life balance and improving work engagement.
+The two sides also exchange views on working conditions, workplace environments, and other related matters, and hold joint consultations whenever the labor system is amended.

 JFE Engineering strives to ensure sound labor-management relations.
 In addition to Central Labor-management Committees, which are regularly convened for the company’s president and other executives to share views with representatives of its labor union, a labor-management committee on work-life-balance helps to maintain friendly working environments.